mariabeatrizsilva/mariabeatrizsilva/README.md

 - Teaching assistant at [ELiTE Education](http://www.elite-education.org) (an organization that teaches CS to NYC high schoolers from underrepresented backgrounds)

 My favorite projects I've done thus far are:
+- 🌃 NightWalk: A computer vision system that predicts nighttime street brightness from a daytime photo alone, fine-tuned on 974 hand-paired day–night images collected across NYC — deployed in a prototype route planner for well-lit pedestrian paths.
 - 🧩 [Geometry Remesher](https://github.com/mariabeatrizsilva/GeometryRemesher): A high-quality, uniform remeshing system for 3D meshes.
 It utilizes error diffusion (halftoning) on a 2D harmonic parameterization to generate well-distributed new vertices, inspired by the work of Alliez et al.
 - 👾 [Multiresolution Mesh Editing](https://github.com/mariabeatrizsilva/LaplacianDeformer/tree/main): An efficient, multiresolution system for Laplacian Mesh Deformation enabling near real-time (thanks to Cholesky!), handle-based manipulation of complex 3D meshes while preserving high-frequency surface details.
 - :wine_glass: [Murano Cup](https://mariabeatrizsilva.github.io/murano/index.html): An interactive and customizable 3D model of a Murano glass cup.